ZihanWangKi/icpc.ucsd.edu/content/about.md

 We are looking for more principal members!

+Club Social Media:
+Instagram: @icpc_ucsd
+Facebook group: ICPC at UCSD

 If you have any questions, the current email to contact it [ziw224@ucsd.edu](mailto:ziw224@ucsd.edu).
 Our main form of communication is our [Slack workspace](https://join.slack.com/t/ucsdcp/signup), so join if you want to connect with us and discuss interesting problems.
+Also, ask any questions through our Instagram DM as well!
+It is open for anyone who is interested.